How to ID Land Hermit Crabs

 2B.
 Upper part of eyestalks is cylindrical, bottom part is rather thick, body colour red tone → Coenobita clypeatus

 3A.
-Black band on eyestalks → 4
+HAVE black band on eyestalks → 4

 3B.
 NO black band on eyestalks → 7